Getting Your Financial Ducks In A Row Rotating Header Image

 First of all, the Spousal Benefit is based upon a differential – between 50% of the other spouse’s Primary Insurance Amount (PIA) and his or her own PIA.

-So how does this work?
+So what’s the calculation?
 Let’s look at an example:

-Let’s say there’s a couple, both the same age with a Full Retirement Age (FRA) of 66, and the wife has a substantially lower wage base than the husband.
-At age 62, she files for the reduced benefit based on her own record, from a PIA of $800.
+Let’s say there’s a couple, both the same age with a Full Retirement Age (FRA) of 66, and the wife has a substantially lower wage base (and therefore a lower benefit) than the husband.
+At age 62, she files for the her own reduced benefit based on her own record, from a PIA of $800.
 Her benefit is reduced to $600 due to filing early.

-Let’s adjust the example: Same couple, only now the wife waits until FRA to begin drawing her own benefit, at the same time as the husband.
-Now her Spousal Benefit will still be $200 (the differential between 50% of his PIA and her PIA), so her total benefit will now be $1,000 (her PIA of $800 plus $200 differential).
+Let’s adjust the example: Same couple, only now the wife waits until her FRA to begin drawing her own benefit, which is the same time as the husband.
+Now her Spousal Benefit differential will still be $200 (the differential between 50% of his PIA and her PIA), so her total benefit will now be $1,000 (her unreduced PIA of $800 plus $200 differential).

-Keep in mind that the examples above denoted the wife as the spouse to receive the Spousal Benefit – but the roles could be reversed, depending upon the circumstances.
+Keep in mind that the examples above denoted the wife as the spouse receiving the Spousal Benefit – but the roles could be reversed, depending upon the circumstances.

 I hope this clears things up a bit.
 It’s a very confusing component to understand, but this should have helped to clear things up – let me know if you have any questions, as always!